minoukh/Love-Log/README.md

 - You can save the state of my application by navigating to the 'InJournal Gui' from whichever GUI you are in and choosing 'Save' button.
 - You can reload the state of my application by choosing the 'Load from File' button upon running the application (Main GUI)

+# Phase 4: Task 2
+Upon running the journal you can start a new journal, add persons (3 in this instance), add dates to each person, remove a person if you wish and once user quits the program (closes application) the events will be printed to console.
+Sample:

+    "Tue Apr 04 07:22:14 PDT 2023
+    New Journal created.

+    Tue Apr 04 07:22:32 PDT 2023
+    Person added: Jack

+    Tue Apr 04 07:22:47 PDT 2023
+    Person added: Joe

+    Tue Apr 04 07:23:07 PDT 2023
+    Person added: Peter

+    Tue Apr 04 07:23:26 PDT 2023
+    New date added for: Jack

+    Tue Apr 04 07:23:59 PDT 2023
+    New date added for: Jack

+    Tue Apr 04 07:24:33 PDT 2023
+    New date added for: Jack

+    Tue Apr 04 07:24:47 PDT 2023
+    Person removed: Peter"